TrueNASTrueNAS Nightly Development Documentation

 Go to Storage to add a new dataset to use as storage for files.

 Next, add a new user.
-Go to Credentials > Local Users and click Add to create a local user on the TrueNAS.
+Go to Credentials > Users and click Add to create a local user on the TrueNAS.

 Assign a user name and password, and link the newly created FTP dataset as the user home directory.
 You can do this for every user or create a global account for FTP (for example, OurOrgFTPaccnt).
+Note, however, that you cannot create multiple accounts utilizing the same dataset as your home directory.

 Edit the file permissions for the new dataset.
 Go to Datasets, then click on the name of the new dataset.
 Scroll down to Permissions and click Edit.